Explore the living city of Cape Town on foot! History, culture and architecture are woven into our story.

-We find our way to the colourful Bo-Kaap, the country’s oldest Muslim area, discover the city's first theatre, step into St. George’s Cathedral, pass Parliament, visit Groote Kerk, the oldest church in South Africa and allow the story of slavery to unfold as we look at the former Slave Lodge and Slave Monument on Church Square where also the origins of the Afrikaans language are explained.
+We find our way to the colourful Bo-Kaap, the country’s oldest Muslim area, discover the city's first theatre, step into St. George’s Cathedral, pass Parliament, visit Die Groote Kerk, the oldest church in South Africa and allow the story of slavery to unfold as we look at the former Slave Lodge and Slave Monument on Church Square where the origins of the Afrikaans language are also explained.

 Stunning art deco buildings accompany us on the way to the Grand Parade overlooked by the Castle, City hall and former Drill hall.
 Here we also discover the city's original shoreline.
 The walk ends on bustling Greenmarket Square, where the Methodist Church and Old Townhouse dominate.